Staon/otest2/docs/_examples/fixtures.md

 * line 17: the tear-down method of the suite is invoked and the _fixture2_ is destroyed in.
 * line 18: the suite object is destroyed.
 During its destruction _fixture1_ is destroyed too.
 * line 19: the result of the suite object is reported.

+[^1]: The framework keeps precise lifetime of testing objects.
+This is one
+      of the advantages using the libclang.